lastingParadox/ff-site/archive-to-markdown/md/ff3/ff3.md

 > Garrick: What are you two doing?!

 **Charles** _(09-Jun-20 06:31 PM)_
-Vargas's jaw drops to the floor, his eyes extend at a velocity never before seen, he takes out a boxing glove and hits himself with it 17 times, pants like a dog, and yells AOOOOGA AOOOOGA then turns to the audience and says in 1930's New York accent “HOT MAMA, now that's a dame!"
+Vargas's jaw drops to the floor, his eyes extend at a velocity never before seen, he takes out a boxing glove and hits himself with it 17 times, pants like a dog, and yells AOOOOGA AOOOOGA then turns to the audience and says in 1930's New York accent "HOT MAMA, now that's a dame!"
 (edited)

 **Preston** _(09-Jun-20 06:32 PM)_